DanielMin2009/ngrx-poc/README.md

 In this step, the query should filter the data fetched in the browser.
 It was not a request to the API and that's why I have filtered by the item.name introduced in the search bar.

 I have used the selectors to return the new state and show it to the view.
 I have added a comprovation, asking tf the query was not empty.
-In that case, we display the whole beers list.
+In that case, we display the whole users list.
 If not, we return just the matches results in a reactive way with the valueChanges from Angular forms.

 I have created a dummy and reusable component where I have emmit an event and done the unsubscribe to aviod memory leacks.
 >**Improvements**_: *This search is not scalabe.
 One possible performance improvement wold be acces to it in a dictionary mode with a Map, key : value instead of iterate the array.*